johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-30-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 }
 ```

-Whilst there's a good amount of code here, what it's actually doing is relatively simple.
-It:
+Whilst there's a good amount of code here, what we're actually doing is relatively simple:

-- Defines a custom authentication scheme called `StaticWebAppsCLIAuthScheme`
+- We define a custom authentication scheme called `StaticWebAppsCLIAuthScheme`
-- Defines a custom authentication handler called `StaticWebAppsCLIAuthenticationHandler` that will be used to authenticate users based on the cookie set by the Static Web Apps CLI local authentication emulator (it will also fallback to the `X-MS-CLIENT-PRINCIPAL` header if the cookie is not present)
+- We define a custom authentication handler called `StaticWebAppsCLIAuthenticationHandler`.
+The handler will decode the cookie and create a `ClaimsPrincipal` object that contains the user information it.
+This will be used to authenticate users based on the cookie that has been set by the Static Web Apps CLI local authentication emulator.
+If the `StaticWebAppsAuthCookie` cookie is not detected, the handler will fallback to the `X-MS-CLIENT-PRINCIPAL` header.
+(This should never happen in practice, but it's there for completeness.)
-- This handler will decode the cookie and create a `ClaimsPrincipal` object that contains the user information from the cookie

-We need to update the `Program.cs` file in the `AppBackEnd` project to use the Static Web Apps CLI authentication scheme.
+With our handler in place, we need to update the `Program.cs` file in the `AppBackEnd` project to use it.
 We'll also add a `/api/me` endpoint to test the authentication.
 So the modified `Program.cs` file looks like this:

 ```cs
 using AppBackEnd;